aws-samples/data-engineering-for-aws-immersion-day/README.md

 Self-Paced :
 If you want to run pre-requisite steps by yourself
 * AWS account - if you don't have one, Sign-up for [free AWS account](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc) .
 All sevices in this lab are not covered under free tier, so it may incur some minor cost.
-* EC2 Key pair - Follow user guide to create [EC2 key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) .
-You need key pair to deploy cloud formation template in next step. optionally you can login into EC2 with key-pair and interact with RDS database directly using command line.
 * To create source RDS database for dataset ingestion - Open the CloudFormation launch template link in a new tab.
 It will load a CloudFormation Dashboard and start the creation process for your lab environment, which deploys:
  <pre>
     - A source RDS database environment along with Required networking and IAM role setup.